DenisGorbachev/scenarios/checkmytrades.md

 # CheckMyTrades

-CheckMyTrades is an app where smart investors meet profitable traders.
+CheckMyTrades is an app where smart investors choose profitable traders to manage their capital.

 ## Stories